tolaadisa/PBL-Project5/Project5.md

 #### CLIENT Instance

-Start off by updating the client's package index:
+Now go to the mysql-client instance and start off by updating the client's package index:

 `sudo apt update -y`

 Then install mysql on the client with the code: